-If you are interested in food photography, you might want to see what I use to take my pictures, so I’ve created a list, just for you.
+If you are interested in food photography, you might want to see what equipment I use to take my pictures, so I’ve created a list of my gear, just for you.

 CAMERA & LENS

-I guess you bought your first DSLR camera with a kit lens.
-But there is another option too: buy the camera body and the desired lens individually.
-This way you invest almost the same amount of money and you don’t have to wait for the opportunity to get the lens you need.
-My choice was the small but smart Canon EOS 200D camera body and a Canon 50mm f/1.8 lens.
-And yes, it’s really that small, so easy to deal with it when I’m shooting from hand too.
-I think it’s the best idea to invest in proper batteries for your camera since there is nothing more painful than a few hundreds of pounds extra cost in case of cheap batteries damage your beloved camera.
+I guess you would buy your first DSLR camera with a kit lens.
+But do not forget: there is another option too: <em>buy the camera body and the desired lens individually.
+This way you invest almost the same amount of money and you don’t have to wait for the opportunity to get the lens you desire.

 TRIPOD AND C-STAND

 I received a gift card so had the chance to purchase a Manfrotto Action Tripod.
-I love it so much but unfortunately, it’s not one with overhead shot option, so I’ll add some extras soon to create the perfect tripod myself.
+I love it so much but unfortunately, it’s not one with the overhead shot option.

-I mostly use Adobe Lightroom Classic CC software for editing my images, very rarely open Photoshop too.
-On mobile, I use the free Lightroom CC app.
+I mostly use Adobe Lightroom Classic CC software for editing my images, nowadays I more likely to use Adobe Photoshop too for commercial work.
+On mobile, I use the Lightroom CC .
 For the consistent look on my Instagram stories, I use the full version of Word Swag and Unfold.